 The dramatic framework of Dynasty is as old as the hills, with tit-for-tat revenge in both business and personal lives creating the most base thrills for the audience (it’s hard to imagine today, considering the X-rated material that’s available on basic cable shows, that Dynasty caused quite a bit of controversy when it came out).
 Of course, audiences always “rediscover” such devices when they’re repackaged to fit the times (that’s what’s been so amusing about the last few years’ headlines announcing television’s new “golden age”) and Dynasty did this quite adroitly, enhanced by ABC’s slick house style in the production design and lensing.

+The series’ main story arc ostensibly revolves around oil baron Blake Carrington’s (every woman with a daddy complex’s dream, John Forsythe) efforts to keep his family united.
 In reality, most episodes of Dynasty devolve into Blake, knee-deep in financial trouble (which is usually background filler), trying to stay out of the way of the squabbling wildcats in his life, best illustrated by the epic battle between former wife—and obvious spawn of Satan—Alexis (played to utter perfection by delicious Joan Collins) and current wife Krystle (played as well as can be expected, considering the sometimes sappy character, by Linda Evans).
 As much as the business of oil, land, and cattle matters in Dallas, where complicated oil deals and financial setbacks involving wills and probate courts are routinely strung along multiple season story arcs (with the viewer expected to remember them), business doesn’t matter in the slightest in Dynasty.
 Only games of sexual one-upmanship and constant, bitter emotional betrayals are deemed necessary here.

 Your purchase helps us pay the bills at this website!